highlight/highlight.io/docs-content/general/6_product-features/1_session-replay/1_overview.md

     </DocsCard>
 </DocsCardGroup>

+## Features.

-Read more about the feature we support in Session Replay below:
+Read more about the features we support in Session Replay below:

 <DocsCardGroup>
     <DocsCard title="Shadow DOM & Web Components."  href="./shadow-dom-web-components.md">